This back to basics Q&A article on stability storage and testing has been put together by our expert team.

 Following feedback from clients we have curated a new webinar series.
 This webinar series is designed for those working in the pharmaceutical, medical device and life sciences sectors with responsibility for designing and managing stability studies.

 The webinars aim to provide an insight into stability study design and what it means for you.
-Over the next three months we are collaborating with Dr. Mark Powell, who will share his experience and address key questions in these free webinars:
+Pharmaceutical industry expert Dr. Mark Powell, shares his experience and address key questions in these free webinars.

 How can Q1 Scientific help you?